 Generally, all agreements are able to be signed electronically, as the Electronic Transactions Acts do not discriminate as to what amounts to electronic execution.
 The courts have also openly accepted that there is little distinction between a wet ink signature and an electronic signature.
 See for example the judgement of Justice Harrison in Stuart v Hishon NSWSC 766: ‘Mr Stuart typed his name on the foot of his email.
 He signed it by doing so.
 It would be an almost lethal assault on common sense to take any other view.’
 That said, there are some limitations.

-Documents which cannot be signed by electronic signature
+Documents that cannot be signed by electronic signature

 Firstly, according to most lawyers, the jury is still out on the application of electronic execution to deeds.
 Whilst it ought to be possible to witness electronically by both parties being in the same room and both electronically signing, the law on the electronic attestation of a document remains untested.
 Most solicitors take the more cautionary approach of requiring deeds to be signed in wet ink, with the witness present at the time.